 This e-learning platform also provides Citrix courses and training to help you prepare for the various Citrix exams.
 As a matter of fact, the comprehensive curriculums are suited for everyone, from web developers and business analysts to virtualization architects.

 Online Citrix Resources

 Jump online and start searching to find videos, webinars, and publications that will help demystify Citrix.

 This website is one part trade publication and one part social community for the IT sector.
-In it, you can find everything from breaking news to advice on tools and best practices.
-In its resource library, you will find free Citrix white papers and software reviews.
+In it, you can find everything, from breaking news to advice on tools and best practices.
+In addition, you will find free Citrix white papers and software reviews in its resource library.

-This portal is updated daily with new blog posts that cover the latest ideas and insight into products courtesy of Citrix engineers, community members, and business leaders.
+This portal is updated daily with new blog posts that cover the latest ideas and insight into products.
+This comes courtesy of Citrix engineers, community members, and business leaders.

 Should You Study Citrix?

 If you want to advance your IT career or get your first job in IT, then getting a Citrix certification is a reasonable goal.

 The certification is in-demand at many companies and can lead to some great potential employment opportunities.
 Many certified IT professionals with Citrix experience are offered higher salaries than those who don’t have a background in the program.